Stochastic Dynamics of Growing Young Diagrams and Their Limit Shapes: Introduction

+When the magnetic field is equal to zero, both deposition and evaporation events are possible and occur with equal rates.
+On average, the crystal exhibits a diffusive growth: $x\sim \sqrt{t}$ and $y\sim \sqrt{t}$.
+The limit shape and fluctuations are rather well-understood \cite{Ising_Area}.
+In three and higher dimensions, the analogous hyper-octant growth process has been studied \cite{Jason:12,Jason:13}, but the limit shapes are still unknown.

-The analysis of evolving two-dimensional Young diagrams is simplified by a mapping onto a one-dimensional exclusion process (a lattice gas with at most one particle in a site).
-In the next section \ref{sec:GP} we describe the mapping and outline how to use it to determine the limit shape for the corner growth process.
-In Sect.~\ref{sec:Fermi} we consider growing partitions with the constraint that all heights are different: $m_1> \cdots> m_k>0$.
-In Sect.~\ref{sec:general} we investigate the general case when the neighboring heights differ at least by $r$, that is $m_j-m_{j+1}\geq r$.
-In Sect.~\ref{sec:Fluct} we discuss simplest possible fluctuations, namely fluctuations of the height and width of growing Young diagrams.
-When deposition and evaporation occur with equal rates, Young diagrams still grow on average, but the growth is diffusive rather than ballistic as we show in Sect.~\ref{sec:DG}.
-Concluding remarks are presented in Sect.~\ref{sec:concl}.
+The analysis of evolving two-dimensional Young diagrams is simplified by mapping onto a one-dimensional totally asymmetric simple exclusion process.
+In the next section \ref{sec:GP}, we describe the mapping and outline how to use it to determine the limit shape for the corner growth process.
+The results in this section are known, but it is convenient to understand the mapping to the lattice gas in the simplest situation.
+Indeed, we use the same mapping in Secs.~\ref{sec:Fermi}--\ref{sec:general} to determine infinitely many limit shapes parametrized by a non-negative integer $r$, the minimal height difference between neighboring columns.
+The emergent lattice gases have hopping rules dependent on $r$.
+In Sec.~\ref{sec:Fermi}, we consider the case of $r=1$ when growing partitions satisfy the constraint that all heights are different: $m_1> \cdots> m_k>0$.
+In Sec.~\ref{sec:general}, we investigate the general case when $m_j-m_{j+1}\geq r$.
+When deposition and evaporation occur with equal rates, Young diagrams grow on average in a diffusive manner.
+In Sec.~\ref{sec:DG}, we determine the corresponding limit shapes.
+The results are not fully explicit as for each $r\geq 1$ one must solve a second order nonlinear ordinary differential equation with one boundary found in the process of solution.
+The model with $r=1$ is more tractable as we show in Appendix \ref{ap:r=1}.
+In Appendix \ref{ap:Fluct}, we discuss fluctuations of the simplest quantities characterizing growing Young diagrams.
+For instance, the width of the Young diagram exhibits Gaussian fluctuations in the classical case of $r=0$; when $r=1$, the fluctuations of the width are non-trivial.